MattFerraro/devsite/nextjs-blog/posts/poissons-equation.md

 ![Uniform Flow](/images/laplace/uniform_flow.png)

 Where we can interpret the arrows as the wind.
 This particular potential function models a uniform airflow from left to right.
-Remember that the positive gradient points from blue to red.
+Remember that the positive gradient points uphill from blue to red.

 Separately we can create a point source of air, with Dirichlet boundaries fixed at zero.
 Think of this like a hose injecting air into a sealed, square chamber.